 - Test Kiss: Jane and George, after Jane finally confesses her feelings for him; they mutually decide there's no spark.

 - Unfortunate Implications: Invoked in-universe by Jane.
-George has an adopted Latino son named Pedro, and at one point, Tess pays him to clean her apartment for her.
+George mentors a Latino boy named Pedro through Big Brothers Big Sisters, and at one point, Tess pays him to clean her apartment for her.
 During the speech/slideshow at the rehearsal dinner, Jane uses the information and a picture of the deed in question to deliberately suggest that Tess is racist for exploiting a Latino person for cleaning services.

 - Villain Ball: Held by Kevin's editor, of all people.
 After Kevin begins to realize that he's treated Jane badly in his "perpetual bridesmaid" article, he calls his editor and asks her to hold the piece for a week.
 She agrees...then goes behind his back and runs the story anyway.
 Absolutely no justification is ever given for this; as someone on the Headscratchers page points out, the entire thing ends up feeling like a highly-contrived way to create tension between Kevin and Jane.
 Furthermore—and also appearing on the Headscratchers page— publishing a story when an author has specifically requested it not appear opens the paper up to a big libel suit, something any editor worth their salt would know.